Esb911/CRUD-JAVA-FIRE-GUNS-DUDUNG-PEAKY-BLINDER/README.md

 Except folder projekv2, the other folder is database

-The lib folder is the librari of the JavaV2 project
+The lib folder is the library of the JavaV2 project